Sabino Arana: Basque language proponent

 He was an early proponent of the use of the Basque language in all areas of society to avoid its increasing marginalization in the face of Spanish language penetration, which was imposed as mandatory in schooling, administration and even cultural events such as theater.

 Arana learned the language as a young man, and competed for a position as a Basque language professor at the Instituto de Bilbao, contending against Miguel de Unamuno and the winner, Resurrección María de Azkue who also became a scholar of the language.
-Arana attempted to establish a codified orthography and grammar for the Basque language, and proposed several neologisms to replace loanwords of Spanish origin.
+Arana attempted to establish a codified orthography and grammar for the Basque language, and proposed several neologisms to replace loanwords of Spanish and French origin (mostly Spanish).

 Some of these innovations, like the characters ĺ and ŕ, were ultimately rejected in Basque language standardization efforts beginning in 1968 that led to the establishment of Standard Basque—the Euskara Batua.

 Ideology

 His first published work was Bizkaya por su independencia ("Biscay for its independence"), where he calls for the independence of the Biscay district from Castile-Spain ("as it was before 1200"), echoing like proposals put forward by Gipuzkoa's governmental representatives to the National Convention officials Pinet and Cavaignac in Getaria during the War of the Pyrenees (1793–1795).

 The document is a collection of historical events, mythical stories and sometimes inaccurate accounts of earlier battles of the ancient people of Biscay.
 Just as others nationalist ideologies were doing during the period, e.g. Spanish nationalism, Arana's historic accounts distorted and magnified events from Basque history.

 Distancing himself from the pro-fueros advocates, Arana refused to demand a reversal of the fueros suppressed in May 1876, instead putting an emphasis on the full restoration of home rule suppressed in 1839.
 He considered the 1839 Spanish law 'upholding' home rule as the act putting an end to the Basque own sources of authority and 'secular Basque independence', as well as a violation of international law.

-In 1894, he founded the first center for the new nationalist party (Partido Nacionalista Vasco - Eusko Alderdi Jeltzalea), the second-oldest political party in Spain, to provide a place for gathering and proselytizing.
+In 1894, he founded the first center for the new nationalist party (Eusko Alderdi Jeltzalea - Partido Nacionalista Vasco), the second-oldest political party in Spain, to provide a place for gathering and proselytizing.
 Sabino Arana, like many Europeans of his time, believed that the essence of a country was defined by its blood or ethnic composition.
 In Spain, the supremacy of the Spanish race and its "civilizing" pursuit over peoples held to be inferior was defended by the main political figures and parties, while a number of intellectuals Spanish and even Basque, including the Socialists, advocated for the extinction of the Basque language — ever more marginalized to family and informal environments.